Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 He would do the, I forget the exact thing, but it would be an act that would make AI copy copyright holders just hand shit over to AI due to us needing to beat China.

 And it mentioned within like, yeah, the growing agentic capabilities of AI.
-It's just, what the fuck is this?
+It's just, what the fuck is that?
 I've never seen a tech thing in my life that has not existed like this.

 And people talk about it like it's real.